tygron-virtual-humans/Integration-simpleIDE/IDE/README.md

 SimpleIDE
 =========

-An IDE for GOAL based on JEdit.
+An IDE for GOAL based on JEdit
-This actually is the wrapper that also contains other modules essential for the SimpleIDE.
-Please check the IDE module.

 Usage